fcipaq/picoheld_gwenesis/README.md

 `#define RUN_Z80_AFTER_MAINLOOP`

-Defines at what place the Z80 CPU runs.
+Defines at what place în the code the Z80 CPU runs.
 Since the sound chips are not emulated cycle accurate, the position where the Z80 CPU runs matters.
 E.g. `RUN_Z80_AFTER_MAINLOOP` is ok for "Lost Vikings" but it is not for "Sonic"...
 You may tinker a little with this one.

 ## Playing games